MDmetrix Names Caradigm Co-Founder and COO Warren Ratliff as Chief Executive OfficerSEATTLE, WA, 13 September 2018

 “MDmetrix has changed the way my team practices medicine, by giving us visibility into outcomes so that we can continually improve the way we treat patients and manage workflows” said Dr. Scott Manning, a leading Ear, Nose, and Throat (ENT) surgeon based in Seattle.
 “Using MDmetrix, we can see outcomes across patients for the first time, which has enabled us to improve our patients’ pain scores and post-operative recovery experience.”

 MDmetrix is a healthcare data analytics, visualization, and AI company that serves hospitals and surgery centers.
-By empowering physicians with visibility into outcomes across patients, MDmetrix unleashes clinicians to lower costs and transform care.
+By empowering clinicians with visibility into outcomes across patients, MDmetrix unleashes clinicians to lower costs and transform care.
 Founded in Seattle in 2016, MDmetrix is the first company to be spun out of Seattle Children's Hospital.
 To learn more, please visit www.mdmetrix.com.